waktool/RankQuests/README.md

 [^1]: This is a user choice defined in the `Settings.ini` file.

-> [!NOTE]
+> [!IMPORTANT]
-> - If you run out of resources, quests may become stuck (e.g., transforming all pets into golden pets).
+> If you run out of resources, quests may become stuck (e.g., transforming all pets into golden pets).

+> [!WARNING]
-> - Due to latency or poor OCR performance, there is a risk of unintentionally upgrading all pets, potions, or enchants at once when crafting.
+> Due to latency or poor OCR performance, there is a risk of unintentionally upgrading all pets, potions, or enchants at once when crafting.
 It's advised to store any excess pets or items in a box as a precaution.

+> [!TIP]
-> - If you have pets in your inventory that are stronger than the pets hatched from the best egg, put them in a box.
+> If you have pets in your inventory that are stronger than the pets hatched from the best egg, put them in a box.

 ### Recommended Items
 The following items are recommended for the macro to rank up your character more efficiently.